-= Actions are recommended given the risk level;
+=Actions are recommended given the risk level;

-= Actions that should be considered to be done, and adopted if appropriate, given the nature of the project and the associated risks; = Actions are unlikely needed given risk level
+=Actionsthatshouldbeconsideredtobedone, and adopted if appropriate, given the nature of the project and the associated risks; = Actions are winkely needed given risk level

-When Action to Address SEA/SH Risks Timing for Action Who is Responsible for Action Ongoing Risk Management or Adv nded High oPreparation. oImplementation. oTDB E&S Team. oTDB team to monitor and provide additional guidance as necessary. \bigcirc \bigcirc \(\) \bigcirc Identification/Appraisal Include in the project's social assessment an assessment of the underlying SEA and SH risks and social situation, using the SEA/SH Risk Assessment Tool to provide guidance and keeping to safety and ethical considerations related to GBV data collection.
-No prevalence data or baseline data should be collected as part of risk assessments. o Implementatio n (before civil o Borrower for social assessment and ESMP. o Contractor for C-ESMP. o Ongoing review during implementation support missions. o Update project ESMP and C-ESMP if risk situation changes. \bigcirc \odot \bigcirc \bigcirc
+When Action to Address SEA/SH Risks Timing for Action Who is Responsible for Action Ongoing Risk Management WhetherActionisRecommendedor Advisable by SEA/SH Risk Level or Low Moderate Substantial High Sensitize the borrower as to the importance of addressing SEA and SH in the project, and the mechanisms that will be implemented. oPreparation. oImplementation. oTDB E&S Team. oTDB team to monitor and provide additional guidance as necessary. \bigcirc \bigcirc \bigcirc ⊘ Identification/Appraisal Include in the project's social assessment an assessment of the underlying SEA and SH risks and social situation, using the SEA/SH Risk Assessment Tool to provide guidance and keeping to safety and ethical considerations related to GBV data collection.
+No prevalence data or baseline data should be collected as part of risk assessments. • o Borrower for social assessment and ESMP. o Contractor for C-ESMP. o Ongoing review during implementation support missions. o Update project ESMP and C-ESMP if risk situation changes. \bigcirc \bigcirc \bigcirc

-When Action to Address Timing for Action Who is Ongoing Risk Whether Action is Recommended

-SEA/SH Responsible • Managemen or Advisable

-Risks for by SEA/SH Risk Level

-Action 1

-Low Moderate Substantial High Map out GBV prevention of preparation. of and response actors in communities adjoining the project.
-This should incorporate an assessment of the capabilities of the service providers to provide quality survivor-centred services, including GBV case management, acting as a victim advocate, providing referral services to link to other services not provided by the organization itself. oUpdate mapping as appropriate. (\lozenge) Are SEA and SH risks of Preparation. adequately reflected in all of E&S project documentation Implementatio (i.e., Project ESMP, C-ESMP). n (before civil) o Borrower for social assessment and ESMP. o Contractor for C-ESMP. o Ongoing review during implementation support missions.
-Update project ESMP and C-ESMP if risk situation changes. \bigcirc \odot (⊘
+When Action to Address SEA/SH Risks Timing for Action Responsible for Ongoing Risk Management Whether Action is Recommended or Advisable by SEA/SH Risk Level Action Low Moderate Substantial High Map out GBV prevention and response actors in communities adjoining the project.
+26 This should incorporate an assessment of the capabilities of the service providers to provide quality survivor-centred services, including GBV case management, acting as a victim advocate, providing referral services to link to other services not provided by the organization itself. olmplementation. o Borrower with GBV consultant oUpdate mapping as appropriate. \bigcirc \(\) Are SEA and SH risks adequately reflected in all E&S project documentation (i.e., Project ESMP, C-ESMP).
+Include the GBV service provider mapping in these instruments. o Implementation (before civil works o Borrower for social assessment and ESMP. o Contractor for C- ESMP. o Ongoing review during implementation support missions.
+Update project ESMP and C-ESMPifrisk situation changes. \bigcirc \bigcirc > ⊘ o Implementation (before civil works commence). oBorrower o Ongoing review during implementation. \otimes \otimes \bigcirc ⊘